ramit21/machine-learning-python/data/README.md

 2. **Categorical**: eg. Gender, Yes/No (0/1).
 Numbers used here are only for categorisation, and dont have any mathematical meaning.
 3. **Ordinal**: Data in order.
 It's basically a categorical data that has mathermatical meaning as well.
 Eg. Rank of students, 1,2,3,4,5; or movie ratings etc.

+Categorical data can be converted into numerical using label/one-hot encoding.
+Numerical data can be converted into categorial using binning.
 --------
 Few Questions: